ashishrajput35/DS/README.md

 # DS
-The practice of problem solving quesions
+The practice of problem solving questions